ricksubel/React-Giphy-Lab/README.md

 ### Step 7: Search the Giphy API

-- With the API we're using, you don't need to register for an API key.
-Go ahead an look at the [documentation](https://github.com/Giphy/GiphyAPI) to determine the API's proper usage.
+- With the API we're using, you will need to register for an API key.
+The API key is free, and only takes a minute or two to setup.
+- Go ahead an look at the [documentation](https://developers.giphy.com/docs/) to determine the API's proper usage.
 - We're going to be searching the giphy API based on a word or phrase to return a collection of results.
-- Load in jQuery, and use it to make an HTTP request to the API search endpoint using the user's query.
+- Load in Axios, and use it to make an HTTP request to the API search endpoint using the user's query.
 - Pass the data to the Results component to be displayed.

 ### Step 8: Add Styles to your React app